-6.12 Implementation Attacks
+6.13 Implementation Attacks

 It is well known that a poor implementation can leak information by timing attacks [K96] or power analysis attacks [KJJ99].
-Using the classification proposed in [DR99], Camellia is in the group of "favorable" algorithms, since it uses only logical operations and table-lookups and fixed rotations.
+Using the classification proposed in [DR99], Camellia is in the group of "favorable" algorithms in respect of the ability to be implemented in a resistant way to these attacks, since Camellia uses only logical operations, table-lookups and fixed rotations.